Ai in Social Media has become a hot topic in the last few months thanks to recent Netflix documentary, The Social Dilemma.

 Firstly the collection would appear only at the moment someone will look for something that shows they are feeling down, such as: “Stress relief” or “Sad Quotes”.
 But now any user can just type #pinterestwellbeing to access the content.

-Tinder and AI
+Tinder and Artificial Intelligence

 The most successful dating app Tinder has over 3.8 million users.